jaakkokorhonen/perplexity-settings/README.md

 ### Language and style

 - **`LANG=user*;`**
   Answer in the user's query language automatically.
 Change to `LANG=FI*` (or any BCP 47 tag) to hardcode a specific language.
+Otherwise it will default to using the language in your Perplexity service settings.
 - **`READ(Q)->ANS(Q,explic);`**
   Read the question and make the answer explicit rather than leaving key assumptions implicit.
 - **`MORPH(user_lang);`**